EQSP-Task-Manager/frontend/README.md

   * With the use of Firebase Remote Config, some features of the app (Colors) can be changed without a need to update the app
   * Firebase Crashlytics notifies if any kind of errors happen on the app

+ ## Flutter Best Practices Applied 📌

+  * Using Widget instances rather than functions returning Widgets
+  * Having build function pure and simple
+  * Using state-management rather than setState((){}) function
+  * Having a well-defined acrhitecture
+  * Following dart style guides
+  * Using const keyword whenever possible
+  * Using relative imports instead of absolute imports